mohanadarafe/ConcordiaScrapper/ConcordiaScrapper/ConcordiaScrapper/README.md

 The crawler will go get a number of links from [Concordia's](https://www.concordia.ca/) website & store the HTML file inside `spider/concordia_results`.

 ```
-scrapy crawl concordia -a limit=100
+scrapy crawl concordia -a limit=5 -O results.json

-limit: upper bound on the number of files to download
+-a limit: upper bound on the number of files to download
+-O *.json: name of output file with URL/text content
 ```

 If you want to run the test file I have that parses my personal website: